abhijitnr/abhijitnr/README.md

 <br>
 <h1 align="center">Hi 👋, I'm Abhijit Biswas</h1>
 <br>
-<b>I am a Passionate and self-motivated aspiring full-stack developer from Assam ( India ). </b>Specialization in MERN stack with a keen interest in learning and working with new technology.
-I always stay hungry to learn new thing.
-I love to explore the digital things and helping others who needed me .
+<b>I am a passionate and self-motivated aspiring full-stack developer from Assam (India).</b> Specialization in MERN stack with a keen interest in learning and working with new technology.
+I always stay hungry to learn new things.
+I love to explore digital things and help others who needed me.
 Love to work on different challenging projects.

 <br>
 <br>